u-blox/ubxlib_examples_xplr_iot/README.md

 | NO_SENSORS | When set i2c is not included in the build and this enables the use of all 4 uarts.
 This means that both the Nina W15 and the Sara R5 modules can be used at the same time |
 | EXT_FS | Enables use of a file system on the external SPI-flash memory.
 Used in the "filesystem" example|
 | NO_DEBUG | By default debug optimization is used for compilation.
 Set this variable to disable that|
+| ENABLE_LOGGING | Zephyr logging is disabled by default.
+Set this variable to enable it.

 ### Bootloader